 In early 2019, it was announced that the Gansevoort Peninsula on the Hudson River would become home to a new Manhattan beach by 2022.
 Though that date has now been moved to late 2023 due to COVID-19, the project is still moving forward.

 The landscape architecture firm behind Domino Park and the High Line—James Corner Field Operations—had already been approved by the Hudson River Park Trust to design a public park with beach access on the Gansevoort Peninsula, and now next steps are finally taking place.

 If you passed by the West Village waterfront recently, you can see that construction is well underway (hint: there’s a perfect view of it from Little Island).

-New York Yimby reports that currently the topography is being completed, with massive amounts of dirt and gravel being unloaded and spread across the land mass (which is solid ground, as opposed to a pier).
+New York Yimby reports that the topography is being completed, with massive amounts of dirt and gravel continuing to be unloaded and spread across the land mass (which is solid ground, as opposed to a pier).
 After will come the planting of trees and shrubs, constructing pathways, and installing other permanent fixtures.